MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 1. [Download the latest recommended public build of Unity](../../install-the-tools.md) with mixed reality support.
 1. If your project was built on an older version of Unity, review the [Unity Upgrade Guides](https://docs.unity3d.com/Manual/UpgradeGuides.html).
 1. Follow the instructions for using Unity's [automatic API updater](https://docs.unity3d.com/Manual/APIUpdater.html).
-1. See if you need to make any other changes to get your project running, and work through any remaining errors and warnings.
+1. See if you need to make any other changes to get your project running, and work through any errors and warnings.

 ### 2. Upgrade your middleware to the latest versions